SpadeHeart

 • Normal sessions - are charged at £3.10 table money per head.
 Please don't bring cash, we will send you a bill at the end of the month and you can pay by bank transfer.
 For visitors, the first session is always free, and we hope that you will return.

-• Extra Sessions & One-off Events - these will usually be charged separately to the normal sessions.
-Please follow any instructions given.
+• Extra non Weekly Events - these will usually be charged to you at the end of the month, together with your normal sessions.
+Please follow any instructions given for each event to see if this differs.

 • Membership 2024 - 2025 :- The membership fee is £35 per year.
 However, new members can join during the year at a rate of £3 per month remaining until the following 31 March (payable as a lump sum).